 Many order breakfast to go, and whisk hot styrofoam to their cars.
 If you mean to eat inside Irma's, order at the counter and take a seat.
 Watch the cars and the clouds moving out a window.
 Your food will be brought to you.

-The Goods: You can get a sizable Mexican breakfast at Irma's for a reasonable price.
+You can get a sizable Mexican breakfast at Irma's for a reasonable price.
 Things start with chips and salsa, whether you've ordered them or not.
 They progress to the main event: chilaquiles, breakfast burros, huevos rancheros, taquitos with eggs, and so on.
 The menu isn't as comprehensive as at other spots that offer Mexican breakfast.
 But at Irma's, you can order order afternoon food in the morning if you want.

 This nook on 15th Avenue is rare in that menudo is offered daily (rather than Saturdays only).
 Menudo is often eaten for breakfast, so don't feel weird about eating it while still half asleep.